radiasoft/pyzgoubi/doc/source/install.rst

 General Requirements
 ^^^^^^^^^^^^^^^^^^^^

-PyZgoubi requires Python 2.5-2.7.
+PyZgoubi requires Python 2.7.
 It also requires the python math and science packages, Numpy and SciPy.
 For some graphical functions it uses Matplotlib.

 Linux
 """""
 On linux Python 2 is usually already installed.
 Other packages can be installed using the package manager, for example on Fedora/Red Hat/Scientific::

-  sudo yum install numpy scipy python-matplotlib
+  sudo yum install python2-numpy python2-scipy python2-matplotlib

 Or on Ubuntu/Debian::